-1.1 Adams Burrows (the Firm), a recognised sole practice, authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation:

-- Adams Burrows will pay a financial penalty in the sum of £4,525, under Rule 3.1(b) of the SRA Regulatory and Disciplinary Procedures Rules, - b. to the publication of this agreement, under Rule 9.2 of the SRA Regulatory and Disciplinary Procedures rules; and - c.
-Adams Burrows will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Rules.
+- 1.1 Brown & Co.
+Solicitors (the Firm), a recognised sole practice, authorised and regulated by the Solicitors Regulation Authority (SRA), agrees to the following outcome to the investigation: - a.
+Brown & Co.
+Solicitors will pay a financial penalty in the sum of £9,179, under Rule 3.1 (b) of the SRA Regulatory and Disciplinary Procedures Rules. - b.
+To the publication of this agreement, under Rule 9.2 of the SRA Regulatory and Disciplinary Procedures rules; and c.
+Brown & Co.
+Solicitors will pay the costs of the investigation of £600, under Rule 10.1 and Schedule 1 of the SRA Regulatory and Disciplinary Rules.